-It is recommended that the IJB approve the budget reductions outlined above, some of which relate to changes made and approved during 2019-20.
+It is recommended that the IJB approve the budget reductions outlined above.

 Future Planned Changes:

 An area due to be transferred in the future are the Douglas Grant and Redburn rehab wards from acute services to the North HSCP.
 The operational management of these wards has already transferred to the partnership, but the due diligence undertaken on the budget has highlighted a funding shortfall.
 It has been agreed with NHS Ayrshire and Arran that the financial responsibility will not transfer until balance is found.
 In the meantime, we are managing services and plans are well progressed to reduce the projected overspend prior to any transfer.